Hidden Prologues – a literary salon with a difference

-Welcome to Hidden Prologues, the new monthly literary salon at Radisson Blu Edwardian's Bloomsbury Street Hotel.
+Welcome back to Hidden Prologues, the monthly literary salon at Radisson Blu Edwardian's Bloomsbury Street Hotel.

 Please call 020 7666 2322 (9am-5pm Mon-Fri) to reserve your tickets